 7. A famous Christmas poem started the flying reindeer myth

-The 1822 poem, “The Night before Christmas” by Clement Clarke Moore, is credited with being the first appearance of Santa Claus’ sleigh and the magical reindeer that pull it.
-Native Saami people of Norway, however, were herding reindeer for thousands of years before Moore’s poem was published.
+The 1822 poem, "The Night before Christmas" by Clement Clarke Moore, is credited as the first appearance of Santa Claus’s sleigh and the magical reindeer pulling it through the sky.
+Native Saami people of Norway, however, were herding reindeer for thousands of years before Moore's poem was published.

 By 1926, reindeer were thriving in Alaska.
 Around the same time, businessman Carl Lomen conceived the idea of using reindeer as part of the Macy’s Christmas parade.
 But rather than wanting to make reindeer a cultural icon, Lomen's goal was to convince people to eat the animal and wear its fur.